LEG AND LIMB LENGTHENING DISCREPANCIES FAQsvoxmd2021-01-29T17:39:21+00:00

 It is generally recommended that if your leg length discrepancy is greater than 1.5 to 2.0 cm (5/8 inch) then it should be treated.
 The concern is that walking with your pelvis out of alignment can start to cause low back pain, hip pain, or knee pain over time.
 Walking, or running, relies on constant shifting from one base of support to the other.
 Limb length discrepancy, or unequal limb lengths, can increase the amount of energy needed to walk and reduce muscular efficiency, making movement more difficult.
 Although, there are many people who have a small amount of LLD that do not have any pain or discomfort.
 When lower limbs are not the same length, it causes a limp.
 With a small difference in limb length (less than ¾ inch), a person can hide his/her limp by tilting the pelvis, causing a slight curve of the spine.
-If the difference between limbs is greater, the limp is worse, which can cause back pain and significant curve of the spine.Limping causes abnormal pressure on the joints and can lead to painful arthritis of the hip, knee, or ankle, if left untreated.
-Additionally, unequal limb lengths — of the upper or lower limbs — may cause social problems, especially in children.
+If the difference between limbs is greater, the limp is worse, which can cause back pain and a significant curve of the spine.Limping causes abnormal pressure on the joints and can lead to painful arthritis of the hip, knee, or ankle, if left untreated.
+Additionally, unequal limb lengths — of the upper or lower limbs — may cause social problems.
 Some parents are concerned that a leg length discrepancy may cause or contribute to scoliosis.
 While someone with a leg length discrepancy can appear to have a curvature of the back, it does not cause permanent spine deformity (scoliosis).
 In the standing position, a leg length discrepancy may cause tilting of the pelvis.
 The spine will try to compensate for this tilt by curving back in the opposite direction.
 This curvature is usually flexible and goes away in the sitting position.
 It is possible to have both a leg length discrepancy and scoliosis at the same time but only as two independent diagnoses.
 The greater the limb length inequality, and the younger the patient, the more problems can result as the patient grows.
 Back, hip, and knee problems often occur if the condition is left untreated.
 The good news is that treatment of LLD often leads to a good outcome, and patients go on to lead healthy, happy lives.
 Read stories from patients >

 LLD Treatment FAQs